dapr/proposals/20260304-RB-workflow-access-policy.md

 - **Workflow management operations**: This proposal covers only the `Start` operation (starting workflows and activities).
 Controlling access to `Pause`, `Resume`, `Terminate`, `Purge`, `Get`, and `RaiseEvent` is deferred to a future iteration.
 - **Cross-namespace workflow invocation**: Dapr does not currently support cross-namespace workflow invocation.
 Policy enforcement operates within a single namespace.
 - **Non-mTLS identity**: This proposal requires mTLS for caller identification.
-Environments without mTLS will not be able to use workflow access policies.
+When mTLS is disabled and a `WorkflowAccessPolicy` exists for the target app, the sidecar cannot extract the caller's identity from the request.
+In this case, the caller identity is treated as unknown and the default deny applies — effectively blocking all workflow invocations that are subject to a policy.
+This is intentional: if an operator has defined a policy, they expect access control to be enforced; silently ignoring it when mTLS is disabled would be a security gap.
 - **Source-side enforcement**: Policies are enforced only at the target sidecar.
 The calling sidecar does not pre-check policies.

 ### Alternatives considered